-9 Band DXCC, 5 Band WAZ(183), Challenge 2100+, 160m WAZ(30), VUCC, FOC #1967
+9 Band DXCC, 5 Band WAZ(189), Challenge 2,300+, 160m WAZ(30), VUCC, FOC #1967

 I also operate two vintage stations.
-Station #1 is a Johnson Viking Ranger (1954) and a Drake 2B (1961) running about 40 watts.
+Station #1 is a restored Johnson Viking Ranger (1954) and a Drake 2B (1961) running about 40 watts.
 Station #2 is a National NC-183d receiver (1952) and a Meissner Signal Shifter (1948) that runs 5 watts QRP.
 The vintage stations are set up so that I can switch the antennas and station accessories to either #1 or #2.
 Sometimes it's fun to regress to my early General license days when we had to actually tune the transmitter and zero beat the other guy.

-I was first licensed at the age of 14 as WN3AYT (Novice) in January 1955, upgraded to W3AYT (General) and held that call until 1965.
-After college I married my wife Gloria (now married 49 yrs) and we moved to W2 land where I was licensed as W2CHV.
-In 1972 we moved to North Carolina and I was issued K4JJW (20wpm Extra).
-Our two children, Stacy and Steve, are grown and we are now retired in Fairfield Harbour, New Bern, NC.Fairfield Harbour is a boating and recreational community on the Neuse River estuary.
+I was first licensed at the age of 14 as WN3AYT (Novice) in January 1955 in the Pittsburgh, PA area.
+After college I married my wife Gloria (now married 52 yrs) and in 1972 we moved to North Carolina and I was issued K4JJW (20wpm Extra).
+Our two children, Stacy and Steve, are grown and we are now retired in Fairfield Harbour, New Bern, NC after a career in the electrical equipment industry.Fairfield Harbour is a boating and recreational community on the Neuse River estuary.